kaby76/AntlrVSIX/doc/Trash.md

-# Trash -- a shell for performing transformations of Antlr grammars
+# Trash, a shell for editing grammars

 "Trash" is a simple command-line shell for parsing, converting, analyzing, and transforming Antlr grammars.
 You can use the tool to automate changes to a grammar,